Jason Soles of Gods Below Interview

 Marc17: You used to live in Seattle, you moved to Spokane.
 How are things in Spokane?
 You're just living there and the art scene as opposed to Seattle.

+Spokane is a smaller town than Seattle for sure, but there is a lot going on.
+And if there isn’t, you make something happen.
+It’s also pretty walkable if you live near downtown, which beyond a given neighborhood is not really true of Seattle.
 It's smaller, but also that just means you get to know everybody rather than just being one name and face amongst many.

 Marc17: So you work in the gaming industry.
 Do you want to mention your day job and any other ideas you might have for projects?